 S.S., S.D.E., and M.U. conceived the project.
-S.L., T.P, J.G. and S.S. led the design and analysis of the data.
-S.L., T.P, and J.G developed the temporal pipeline, analysis, and made the figures.
+S.L., T.P, F.G.G. and S.S. led the design and analysis of the data.
+S.L., T.P, and F.G.G developed the temporal pipeline, analysis, and made the figures.
 L.E. and M.U. provided the wellness gut metagenomics samples.
-M.A., F.P., E.L., and S.D.E. generated the MSPs, performed quality check and taxonomy update.
+M.A., F.P., E.L., and S.D.E. generated the MSPs, performed quality checks and taxonomy updates.
 N.P. annotated the updated gut gene catalogue.
-M.A., V.M. and F.P. performed the analysis on the Italian and American cohorts for validation.
-N.B., C.P., S.V., D. R. and A.H. analyzed part of the data and prepared the materials for the HGMA.
+N.B., C.P., S.V., D. R. and A.H. analysed part of the data and prepared the materials for the HGMA.
 K.F. and F.J. developed the HGMA website.
-V.L. and B.H. annotated the gut catalog with new CAZymes.
-J.P. and D.L. annotated the secondary metabolites of the gene catalog.
+V.L. and B.H. annotated the gut catalogue with new CAZymes.
+J.P. and D.L. annotated the secondary metabolites of the gene catalogue.
 M.A. and G.B. contributed to testing the pipeline, statistical and functional analysis.
 S.S., S.L. and T.P. wrote and drafted the manuscript.
 L.A.E, D.L.S, A.M., G.P.
 J.N.
 D.L.M. provided critical feedback on the data and manuscript.
 All authors read, edited, and reviewed the manuscript.

 Competing interests